mike-matera/cloud-native-server/README.md

 There are three stages where configuration can be inserted:

-1. Executing an arbitrary command in an arbitrary GIT repository.
+1. Executing an arbitrary command in the default user's home directory.
 This is the most flexible stage.
 1. The execution of `/etc/rc.local` on boot.
 This stage customizes the image with SSH keys and creates the admin user.
 1. The `Dockerfile` build.
 The purpose of this stage is have a functional base container with most of good stuff installed.
 This is the least flexible stage.